-SALLY PHILLIPS
+PASTELS BY SALLY PHILLIPS

 Kauai Magazine Article

-by Elelyn deBuhr
+by Evelyn deBuhr

-When we think of Kauai and the Hawaiian islands, it is the vastness of the Pacific Ocean that defines our small spot of the globe.
+Often when we think of Kauai and the Hawaiian islands, it is the vastness of the Pacific Ocean that defines our small spot of the globe.
 Engulfed as we are by the sea's blueness on this most isolated land on the planet, there is also the huge sky that makes special out remove from the rest of the world.
 It is our privilege to breathe this most rarefied atmosphere, and yet we seldom think about the sea of air that surrounds us - pure, clean and richly ionized as it races over thousands of miles of open ocean to breeze up on our shores.
 Perhaps it takes a city girl to remind us of this preciousness.

 Seven years ago Sally Phillips Tagawa left Los Angeles with her husband and children to settle her family in a country life outside of Kilauea.
 She found a freedom from the crowding of the city, but is also apparent that she found the sky.
 Her pastel drawings from her Kauai life are focused on the great sky above us.
 Sally's skycapes bring the viewer's eye to the clear, deep, lavender hued blues of the heavens and the billowing clouds parading in vast space.